-Soil salinity may be slight or less (E.C. <8 dS/m) at the surface, but it is moderate or stronger (E.C. >8 dS/m) within a depth of 16 inches.
-Sodicity is low to moderate (SAR <10) in the surface layer but moderately high or high (SAR 10 to 25) in the claypan layer.
-Soil reaction is slightly acid to moderately alkaline (pH 5.6 to 8.4) above the claypan and slightly alkaline to strongly alkaline (pH 7.4 to 9.0) in the claypan.
-Calcium carbonate content is none to low in the surface layer and typically low to moderate in the upper part of the claypan; in the lower part of the claypan there is commonly an accumulation of calcium carbonate (as much as 25 percent).
+Soil salinity is typically none to very slight above the claypan layer (E.C. <4 dS/m); however, slight salinity (E.C.
+4-8 dS/m) is allowable within a depth of 16 inches.
+Below 16 inches, it may increase to moderate (E.C.
+8 - <16 dS/m) in some soils.
+Sodicity is low (SAR <5) above the claypan layer; but increases to moderate or moderately high (SAR 5-15) in the subsoil and substratum.
+Soil reaction is strongly acid to slightly alkaline (pH 5.1 to 7.8) above the claypan and slightly alkaline to strongly alkaline (pH 7.4 to 9.0) in the subsoil and substratum.
+Calcium carbonate content is typically none in the surface soil and upper few inches of the claypan layer; below this, it may increase to moderate (5-15% CaCO3).

-Wet surface compaction can occur with heavy traffic.
-These soils are mainly susceptible to water erosion.
+These soils are mainly susceptible to wind erosion.
 Loss of the soil surface layer can result in a shift in species composition and/or production.